lialila/Lialila/README.md

 ### 👋 Hey!
 I'm Uliana

-* 👩🏻‍💻 I'm web developer based in Vienna.
+* 👩🏻‍💻 I'm web developer based in Paris and Vienna.

 * ✨ Currently developing with JavaScript, React, Next.js and TypeScript.